How to Spend 2 days in Seville: a Seville Itinerary

 Casa de Pilatos

-A hidden gem in Seville!
-Casa de Pilatos is an Andalusia palace built in the 16th Century.
-It’s a much smaller scale than Real Alcazar but just as intricately detailed.
+The mansion is a fusion of Gothic, Renaissance, and Mudejar architectural styles, and it features beautiful courtyards, gardens, and intricate tilework.
 Today it is the residence of the 18th Duchess of Medinacelli and her family.
+It’s open to guided tours and visitors alike.
 Since it is less popular, the crowds are slim to none so you can enjoy it at your leisure.
-Finally, it is open every day from 9 am to 6 pm and costs 12€.
+Finally, it is open every day from 9 am to 6 pm and costs 12ā¬.

 Visit the Royal Tobacco Factory

-This 18th-century building used to be the Royal Tobacco Factory.
-Today it is home to the University of Seville.
+Today it is home to the University of Seville and visitors can take a guided tour of the building to learn about its history and architecture.
 It remains one of the largest and most architecturally distinguished industrial buildings ever built in Spain.
 It’s located near Maria Luisa Park so is easy to add that to your visit!

 Setas de Sevilla

-Setas de Sevilla, otherwise known as Metropol Parasol, is the largest wooden structure in the world that overlooks Seville city.
+Setas de Sevilla, otherwise known as Metropol Parasol, is the largest wooden structure in the world that overlooks Seville City.
 The structure is composed of six parasols in the form of a mushroom.
 Because of this, the locals deemed it ‘The Mushroom’.
-It was completed by a German Architect, Jürgen Mayer in 2011.
-You can visit 9:30 am-12 am every day, but I recommend visiting in the evening as there is an incredible light-up show.
-Furthermore, there are 3 different prices tickets are sold at due to the time of day.
-Find out more here.
+It was completed by a German Architect, JĆ¼rgen Mayer in 2011.

 Walk Around the Colorful Barrio Santa Cruz